codecapsules-io/codecapsules-docs/docs/deployment/how-to-deploy-static-html-to-production.md

+---
+title: Deploy an HTML Site
+description: Publish a static site using its source code on GitHub.
+---

 # How to Deploy an HTML Site to Production on Code Capsules

 Deploy a static HTML site and learn how to host frontend code on Code Capsules.